 Dropping the Bucket

-The price of the print book is $29.99, including shipping.
-The signed copies (with a Dropping the Bucket and Sponge bookmark) are $34.99, including shipping.
+The price of the print book is $29.99 for softcover and $39.99 for hardcover, including shipping.
+The signed copies (with a Dropping the Bucket and Sponge bookmark) are $34.99 for softcover and $44.99 for hardcover, including shipping.
 The eBook is $9.99.
-The signed copies are more expensive because they have to be shipped twice, not that I am proud of my own signature.
+The signed copies are more expensive because they have to be shipped twice.

 If you have a book and see me, I will sign it for free.
 If you need a book quickly, or have a bulk order, use the contact page and I will see what I can do to assist you.